 Aristocrat is the second biggest producer of casino slots in the world – second only to IGT.
 They have come a long way since their start in 1953.
 Under the control of Len Ainsworth, Aristocrat would go from a regional niche player in their native Australia to the global slot powerhouse they are today.

 This company is best known for its live casino slots.
-Games include the Buffalo series, Lightning Link, Dragon Link, Walking Dead slots and many more.
+Aristocrat slots include the Buffalo series, Lightning Link, Dragon Link, Walking Dead slots and many more.
 More recently, Aristocrat slot games became available online.
 Classic games from their extensive library have made it online.
 You can play them in states with regulated gambling, and at online casinos around the world.

 You’ll find everything you need to get the best from Aristocrat slot machines on this page.
 Information on their best games, jackpot systems and options for playing online can be found below.
 You’ll also find a detailed history and FAQ section at the bottom of the page.